JarekSopinski/TIL/Testing/react-testing-library.md

 - Unit tests - tests one unit of code in isolation
 - Integration tests - how multiple units work together
-- Functional tests - tests a particular function of software (not testing code, but testing behaviour)
+- Functional tests - tests a particular function of software (not testing code, but testing behavior)
 - E2E tests - use actual browser and server

 ### Functional testing